Content Creation vs. Content Curation: Why Your Small Business Should Be Doing Both

 Incorporating Curation and Creation — Finding the Balance

-Curation and creation shouldn’t compete against one another, they should complete each other.
+Knowing how to curate content and how to create it shouldn’t compete against one another, they should complete each other.
 Find a healthy balance between the two to get the most out of your content marketing strategy.

 - A good balance drives conversation and engagement from people outside of your audience.